techiepedia-gh/whoami-linux/readme.md

 # whoami-linux

-Welcome to a curated repository designed to help you grow from a beginner to an advanced Linux user — all in one place.
+Welcome to a curated repository designed to help you grow from a beginner >>>>>>> advanced Linux user — all in one place.

 This is not just another cheat sheet.